-Basics of Caring for Livestock – Provide Shelter
+Basics of Caring for Livestock

-Milk producing livestock like goats, cattle, pigs or cows can be vulnerable at cold nights and can get frozen teats.
+Milk producing livestock like pygmy goats, cattle, pigs or cows can be vulnerable at cold nights and can get frozen teats.
 This can result in lower milk production.

 Providing protection for your animals will keep them happier, more productive and relaxed.
 It also depends on your climate.

 Having many animals means you should build a larger shelter with adequate space and proper bedding.
 The bedding will require regular cleaning as soiled bedding leads to pneumonia.

 Providing your livestock with adequate amounts of water is essential.
-Especially for those animals that are being milked.
+This is especially important for those animals that are being milked.
 Water fills them up, which in turn requires less feeding.
 Water helps regulate body temperature so make sure to provide water that is not cold.

 This will require you to feed them more.
 The right amount of clean water is crucial for your animals’ health.
-It helps to prevent risks of impaction or colic.
+It helps to prevent risks of dehydration, impaction or colic.

-Livestock need nutrients to maintain their health; an important aspect of caring for livestock.
+Livestock need nutrients to maintain their health.
+This is an important aspect of caring for livestock.
 You need to provide them with food, a proper supplement formulated balanced nutrition.
 Having a nice percentage of minerals, vitamins and protein, these provide more energy than forages.